 Your responsibility for home maintenance

 You have responsibilities to maintain your home.
 You must:

 - keep your home in good condition throughout your tenancy

 - allow maintenance contractors to enter your home to complete inspections, regular servicing or other maintenance work.
 Remember that Saturday is a 'work day' for contractors

-- pay for the cost of any damage to your home that you have caused that cannot be considered 'fair wear and tear'.
+- pay for the cost of any damage to your home that you have caused that cannot be considered 'fair wear and tear' Exceptions are where damage to your home is caused through criminal activity of a third party or by the perpetrator during a domestic and family violence offence.
 For more information, see Tenant Repair Costs.

 Feedback or complaints

 Occasionally, we will telephone tenants to get feedback about maintenance recently received so that we can improve our services.
 These calls may take up to 15 minutes.
 We encourage you to participate in these surveys but we also understand that you may not be able to participate so let us know when we call, the decision is yours.